leahvelleman/vdoto/_posts/2015-06-29-interlinear.md

 "Sleep off that hangover!"
 {% endhighlight %}

 Editing glossed text calls for special tools.
-(Doint it text in a word processor or Notepad is a chore; just getting the columns to line up properly is more trouble than it's worth.)
+(Editing it in a word processor or Notepad is a chore; just getting the columns to line up properly is more trouble than it's worth.)
 As far as I can tell, almost everyone uses one of two programs: [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/elan-description/) if they're glossing a